simoncurd/hula-lang/README.md

 Hula was designed for orchestrating underlying services.
 As such:

-* Hula is good at modelling and gluing together services
+* Hula is good at object modelling and gluing together services
 * Hula is poor at capturing business logic - this should live in underlying services

 # Syntax